 Step 4: Slice or cut it into sticks, depending on your preference.

 Jicama can be eaten raw or cooked.
-You can eat it plain with sautéed shrimp paste (bagoong alamang), use it in salads, or incorporate it into other dishes.
+You can eat it plain or dipped in bagoong alamang, use it in salads, or incorporate it into other dishes.

 Though jicama has a mild flavor, it adds texture and freshness to dishes.
 Here are some Filipino favorites: